Suicide Squad: Interim stories (between Vol. 2–3)

-Background

 Amanda Waller and the Suicide Squad were heavily involved in the events and fallout of 52.
-During much of this time, Waller ran the Squad covertly because of her station as the White Queen of Checkmate.
+During much of this time, Waller ran the Squad covertly as the White Queen of Checkmate.
 This inter-faction tension is a recurring theme throughout many Squad stories of this era.

-Plot synopsis

-Superman (vol. 2): "Dead Men"

-A Squad composed of Deadshot, Killer Frost, and Solomon Grundy goes after Lois Lane to silence her investigation into Lex Luthor's presidency.

-Superman Secret Files & Origins 2004: "Suicide Watch"

-A mystery agent sends Captain Boomerang, Double Down, Killer Frost, and Killer Shark to (unsuccessfully) assassinate an imprisoned Amanda Waller as she awaits trial.
-Nemesis also appears.
+A Squad consisting of Deadshot, Killer Frost, and Solomon Grundy goes after Lois Lane to silence her investigation into Lex Luthor's presidency.
+Additionally, a mystery agent sends Captain Boomerang, Double Down, Killer Frost, and Killer Shark in an attempt to assassinate Amanda Waller as she awaits trial.

 52

 Amanda Waller assembles a short-lived Suicide Squad, led by Atom Smasher, to take on an out-of-control Black Adam.
 Atom Smasher's team ambushes the Black Marvel Family, getting Waller the evidence that she needs to expose their threat to the world.
-As Waller reviews future potential Squad members, Atom Smasher quits the team, threatening to inform Checkmate of Waller's unauthorized field ops unless she grants him a full pardon.
+As Waller reviews future potential Squad members, Atom Smasher quits the team, threatening to inform Checkmate of Waller's unauthorized field ops unless she grants him a pardon.
 Later, as World War III rages, Waller informs Bronze Tiger that Rick Flag Jr. is alive.